abdrahmansoltan/Learning-Notes/Computer Science/CS Fundamentals/3-Programming-Foundations.md

 ## collections

 - a collection in programming lets me group similar items together using a single name, which is known as a variable.
+- collections like `list` and `tuple` are:
+  - **Syntactic sugar for records (objects)**. the keys are named `1, 2, 3, ...` and the values are the items in the collection.
+  - **ordered**.
+This means that the items in the collection are stored in a particular order and won't change unless I explicitly change them.

 ---